GeekLuffy/SignWave/README.md

-# ASL Live Text Translation and Learning Project Made By Team Amethyst
+# ASL Live Text Translation and Learning Project Made By our Team Amethyst

 This project aims to develop a system for live English text translation to American Sign Language (ASL) and provide resources for learning ASL.